samsw69/project-1/README.md

 #####Game Rules

 1. Select your token piece.
-2. Select the column you want to play your token by clicking on the arrow directly above it.
+2. Select the column you want to play your token in, by clicking on the arrow directly above it.
 The token drops to the next available slot.
 3. Take it in turns to play your token.
 4. The first player to get 4 tokens in a line, vertically, horizontally or diagonally is the winner.